Autism and related conditions mentoring

 CSMP mentors help guide and support their mentees to reach their academic, employment and personal goals.
 CSMP also provides a weekly social group during the semester to help develop friendships and enhance students’ sense of belonging at Curtin.

 Any student who has been diagnosed to be on the autism spectrum or has a related condition that is diagnosed by a qualified health service provider that affects their ability to study successfully may be eligible for support through the program.
-Please register for disability assistance to be referred to CSMP.
+Please register with AccessAbility Services to be referred to CSMP.

 What is a mentor?